The 6 Steps I Use to Create Five-Year Plans I Can Actually Stick To [+ Expert Tips]

 Next, let's dive into how to fill out your plan.

-How to Make a 5-Year Plan
+How to Make a Five-Year Plan

 1. Know your “why.”

-This is singlehandedly the most important step in creating a plan.
+This is single-handedly the most important step in creating a plan.

-A clear "why" is your North star.
+A clear “why” is your North Star.
 It’s what will guide you throughout your journey and motivate you to keep moving forward.

 It can take a while to narrow this down.
 You’ll know you have the answer when it’s linked to a core value or belief.
 Otherwise, you have to keep digging.